Kim Kardashian Robbery: Four Suspected Thieves Charged

 French authorities have officially pressed charges against four men on Thursday in connection to the Kim Kardashian robbery case, according to TMZ.

-One of the thieves charged was a 63-year-old man who was only identified as ‘Yunice A.’
+One of the thieves charged was a 63-year-old man who was only identified as “Yunice A.”

 The average age of the five men is reportedly around 55, and one of them was reportedly identified via DNA found on a roll of adhesive tape that was used to tie up Kardashian.